fusionpbx/fusionpbx-install.sh/README.md

 *  Click to download the zip file and extract it.
 *  Extract the zip file
 *  Navigate to install.ps1
 *  Click on install.ps1 then right click on install.ps1 then choose Run with Powershell
 *  If you are not already Administrator you will have to choose run as Administrator

 ```sh

 Master https://github.com/fusionpbx/fusionpbx-install.sh/archive/master.zip
 ```

+## Security Considerations
+Fail2ban is installed and pre-configured for all operating systems this repository works on besides Windows, but the default settings may not be ideal depending on your needs.
+Please take a look at the jail file (/etc/fail2ban/jail.local on Debian/Devuan) to configure it to suit your application and security model!